-Justin Hartley Says He Was Sexually Harassed by a This Is Us Fan Who Forcibly Kissed Him
+Justin Hartley Says a This Is Us Fan Tried to Kiss Him

-Justin Hartley is opening up about the moment he was allegedly sexually assaulted.
+Justin Hartley is opening up about the moment a fan got too close.

 The This Is Us actor, who stars as actor Kevin Pearson on the NBC drama, told GoodHousekeeping.com that he was out to dinner in a Chicago restaurant with friends when a female fan began kissing him without his consent.